+The Operations Department investigates and resolves member grievances.
 All member grievances are tracked and resolution is facilitated by the Grievance & Appeals Coordinator.
 Data are analyzed and reported to the QIC on a regular basis to identify trends and to recommend performance improvement activities as appropriate.
 Grievance reports are submitted to the QIC, along with recommendations for quality improvement activities based on results.

-All provider complaints are tracked and resolution is facilitated by the Provider Services Department.
+The Operations Department investigates and resolves provider grievances.
+All provider complaints are tracked and resolution is facilitated by the Grievance & Appeals Coordinator.
 Data are reported to and analyzed by the QIC on a regular basis to identify trends and to recommend performance improvement activities as appropriate.
 Provider complaint reports are submitted to the QIC, along with recommendations for quality improvement activities based on results.